 Question #2: Can I consume marijuana in my vehicle?

-A: If you are traveling through California, you are allowed to have marijuana with you, as long as it is in a sealed container or in the trunk of your vehicle.
+A: If you are traveling through California, you are allowed to have marijuana with you, as long as it is in a sealed container or the trunk of your vehicle.
 However, you cannot cross into another state with marijuana in your vehicle, even if the state you are entering has recreational cannabis laws.
+According to California’s Vehicle Code, an open container of marijuana is any containment device that has been opened or has a broken seal.
+Loose marijuana that is not stored in a vehicle’s trunk also violates the state’s open container laws.
+Violating the open container law is punishable by a fine of up to $100 and can be considered an aggravating factor in a DUI case.

 Question #3: Can I smoke marijuana in my apartment?